Gesundes Kinzigtal Integrated Care - what is it about ?

 The evaluation of Gesundes Kinzigtal Integrated Care should answer the following research questions:

 - Does an integrated care system (of the Gesundes Kinzigtal type) enhance patients’ self-management?
-Does integrated care of the Kinzigtal kind stimulate a shared decision-making of doctors and patients more than “normal care”?
+Does integrated care of the Kinzigtal kind stimulate a shared decision-making of doctors and patients more than “usual care”?

 - How satisfied are physicians and other providers with the integrated care system?

-- Does the new integrated care system stimulate a more intensive interdisciplinary cooperation as compared with „normal care“?
+- Does the new integrated care system stimulate a more intensive interdisciplinary cooperation as compared with „usual care“?

 - Is an integrated care system of the Kinzigtal type more efficient than normal care?
 If so, does the Kinzigtal system provide at least the same service quality as normal care?